interIDEAS/Unlearning_with_Shuffle/README.md

 ## Unlearning Features with Different Feature Importance

-In the submitted manuscript, the features selected for unlearning are those identified as having the highest feature importance.
-The feature importance is measured on the original model (before unlearning) through the Shapley value using the ``shap`` package.
+In the single-feature unlearning of the original manuscript, we selected the most important features for unlearning based on their Shapley values, computed using the ``shap`` package on the original model (prior to unlearning) to determine feature importance.

-To further demonstrate the effectiveness of our proposed method, we conducted additional experiments for each used tabular dataset which are focusing on:
+To further validate the effectiveness of our proposed method, we conducted additional experiments on each tabular dataset, focusing on:

-- The **top two most influential features**, as determined by their Shapley values.
+- The **two most influential features**, as identified by their Shapley values.
-- The **least two influential features**, to assess the impact of unlearning less critical information.
+- The **two least influential features**, to assess the impact of unlearning less critical information.

-Each of these features was unlearned across three different neural architectural frameworks:
+Each selected feature was unlearned across three different neural architectural frameworks:

-1. MLP (as per the original experiments)
+1. MLP (as used in the original experiments)
 2. ResNet
 3. FT-Transformer (referred to as FtFormer below)

-The evaluation metrics remain the same as original experiments, including
+The evaluation metrics remain consistent with the original experiments, including:

 1. Test Retention Index (TRI)
 2. Efficiency Index (EI)